-Rhys Best is the former Chairman and CEO of Lone Star Technologies and a past Chairman of the Petroleum Equipment Suppliers Association.
-He remains active in corporate leadership through his service on a number of boards.
+Former Chairman and CEO of Lone Star Technologies and a past Chairman of the Petroleum Equipment Suppliers Association, he remains active in corporate leadership through his service on a number of boards.
 He serves as Chairman of the Board of Crosstex Energy Services and Chairman of the Board of Austin Industries.
 He also currently serves on the Board of Directors of Cabot Oil & Gas, Commercial Metals Co., Trinity Industries, and MRC Global, Inc. As a Board member he has served as lead director and as a member of audit, compensation and governance committees.
 He is a Director of SMU’s Maguire Energy Institute and serves on the Board of Directors of UNT’s College of Business Administration.

-Hart Dinkins joined TCU’s Marine Corps Platoon Leader Class Program and was commissioned as a 2nd Lt. upon graduation.
+Joined TCU’s Marine Corps Platoon Leader Class Program and was commissioned as a 2nd Lt. upon graduation.
 He attended the Marine and the Army Artillery Schools and served in Vietnam.
 After that tour of duty he was promoted to Captain and returned to Vietnam to command Foxtrot Battery.
 He became the Headquarters Battalion Supply Officer at Camp Pendleton, was sent to Hawaii; served as a Major in Georgia and Japan.
 As a Lt.
 Col., he served at the Defense General Supply Center, was promoted to Colonel and conducted the loading of Marine Prepositioning Ships during Operation Desert Storm.
-He has received numerous awards including the Legion of Merit and the Defense Meritorious Service.
+He has received many awards including Legion of Merit; Defense Meritorious Service.

-Cynthia Izaguirre is the award-winning co-anchor of WFAA’s News 8 Daybreak.
-Previously she co-anchored the 5, 6, and 10 p.m. news broadcasts of the ABC affiliate in Albuquerque.
+The award-winning co-anchor of WFAA’s News 8 Daybreak, she co-anchored the 5, 6, and 10 p.m. news broadcasts of the ABC affiliate in Albuquerque.
 She was recently honored by the Texas AP as the Best TV Anchor and has been nominated for an Emmy for her series Our Neighbor, North Texans making a difference in their communities.
 She is WFAA’s Wednesday’s Child reporter and is an advocate for numerous civic and educational initiatives.

 Distinguished Alumni Awardees 2012